 Sangre de Cristo Hospice is a well-respected hospice in the community which serves over 250 people in 9 counties in home, SNF, and ALF settings, and has a busy 10-bed inpatient hospice unit.
 There is also an active home Palliative Care Program including a nurse practitioner and a social worker.
 A long-established hospice with an outstanding reputation and a commitment to education, Sangre de Cristo Hospice will be a great place to learn about hospice, the Medicare Hospice benefit, and caring for patients approaching the end of their lives.

 Approximately half of the fellowship will consist of working as a member of the Parkview Palliative Medicine team, which will serves as the core of the training program Over the course of the year, the fellows will be trained to gradually take on a central role as they evaluate patients, lead team meetings, and develop plans of care for the entire spectrum of seriously ill patients.
-Working closely with Dr Kamell and the entire interdisciplinary palliative medicine team will allow them to gain increasing confidence in caring for all aspects of the patient.
+Working closely with the entire interdisciplinary palliative medicine team will allow them to gain increasing confidence in caring for all aspects of the patient.